Joshua-987/Uber-Analysis/README.md

 Analyze and build reports around booking data, to provide KPI and performance reports, and to uncover deeper insights from the dataset.

 ### 1. Data Exploration
-- Broke analysis down into overview analysis and time analysis.
+- Broke analysis down into **overview analysis** and **time analysis**.
 - Identified key metrics and attributes for each analysis section:
-Atrributes from trip details such as: Total bookings, Total Booking Value and Total Trip Distance
+Atrributes from trip details such as: *Total bookings, Total Booking Value and Total Trip Distance*

 ### 2. Data Preparation